jmadoremos/amaoed-cpp-demo/README.md

 1. Download [MinGW - Minimalistic GNU for Windows](https://sourceforge.net/projects/mingw) and install to **C:/MinGW** directory.
 Leave the default settings as is.

-2. In the _MinGW Installation Manager_, tick the following checkboxes and select the "Mark for Installation" option.
+2. The _MinGW Installation Manager_ window will appear.
+In the window, tick the following checkboxes and select the "Mark for Installation" option.
 After ticking them, click the **Installation** menu then click the **Apply Changes** option.
 Finally, in the dialog blox, click **Apply** button to continue.
 After installation, close both the dialog box and _MinGW Installation Manager_.

     * mingw32-base